• Skip to primary navigation

 Brian Latimer's son loves using their backyard tabletop jump for dirt bikes

-Building a Tabletop Jump
+How to Build a Tabletop Jump

 Latimer says it’s easy to turn an old pile of dirt into a tabletop jump, as he climbs on a tractor used since his days as a landscaper.

 Once his ramp reaches a gentle slope, Latimer focuses on creating the tabletop.
 “I think of everything in bass boat length,” he says.
 “A good, safe jump is like one bass boat length.”
+If you think in feet and inches, then your tabletop should be 16-20 feet.

 Latimer’s biggest tip is ensuring you have the proper equipment needed to get the job done right.
 Maneuvering his tractor, Latimer emphasizes, “you don’t want to build a ramp without the right tools.”

-From there, Latimer uses his tractor to build up the rest of his dirt bike track.
+From there, Latimer uses his tractor to build up the rest of his backyard dirt bike track.
 Running his tractor across the dirt, he reminds us to keep safety and fun in mind.

 “Once you create the landing, you’ll need to fill in the center,” Latimer remarks from inside his tractor cab as he begins to smooth out the face of his backyard jump.
 From there, he smooths out the trail that leads to it.
 This involves rolling his tractor along the tracks he’s made, and also, “whipping out a good ol’ shovel.”

-Readying the Ramp to Ride
+Readying the Ramp for Dirt Bike Jumping

 Once the basics of your tabletop jump have come together, a little shovel work is all that’s needed to finish it out.
 “The better your jump is, the more your kids will enjoy it,” Latimer says as he finishes his tabletop jump.